web3privacy/constitution/README.md

 For actions that are irreversible, commit significant community resources, or fundamentally alter our shared digital infrastructure (like our brand or core platforms), a **Formal Proposal** is required, as explained in Section 3.
 This process ensures major decisions have community consensus and support.

 Two areas require special care: interpersonal conflict and the safeguarding of core assets.
-Section 4 introduces the **Mediators**.
+Section 4 introduces the **Stewards**.
 They have two key responsibilities: acting as impartial **'counselors'** to help resolve interpersonal conflict, and as **'guardians'** to safeguard our core community assets.
-Crucially, and unlike a traditional board, the Mediators have no power to dictate the mission or day-to-day activities of the organization.
+Crucially, and unlike a traditional board, the Stewards have no power to dictate the mission or day-to-day activities of the organization.

 Section 5 explains how you become a contributing **Member** of our community.